AdaCompNUS/summit-docs/MkDocs/Docs/tutorials/preparing_maps.md

 !!! note
     For SUMMIT's built in maps, we have done some postprocessing after the conversion, so it will be different from what is produced by simply calling the script.

-# (Optional) Specifying simulation bounds
+# Specifying simulation bounds
 For a given map, SUMMIT's traffic simulation script simulates traffic in a user defined bounds, specified in `<summit_root>/Data/<map_name>.sim_bounds`.
-We recommend specifying a suitable bounds if you are using a custom map, in order to use SUMMIT's built in traffic simulation script.
+In order to use SUMMIT's built in traffic simulation script, a suitable bounds must be specified, so that the traffic simulation script knows where to bound the traffic.

 Bounds in a `.sim_bounds` file are specified with the `min_x,min_y` on the first line, and `max_x,max_y` on the second line.
 For example, in `<summit_root>/Data/meskel_square.sim_bounds`: